HMS Belleisle (1819): Construction and career

-Belleisle was subsequently used as a hospital ship at Chatham.
-In June 1866, she was lent by the Admiralty to the Seamen's Hospital Society for use as a hospital ship in London for seamen suffering from cholera.
+Belleisle was recommissioned on 20 March 1857 by Commander John Rodd and refitted at Plymouth between April and June for service in the East Indies and China during the Second Opium War.
+Commander Henry Bingham relieved Rodd on 13 December 1858 and the ship was probably paid off in 1860.
+On 19 May 1866, she was lent by the Admiralty to the Seamen's Hospital Society for use as a hospital ship in Greenwich for seamen suffering from cholera.
 Whilst being towed up the River Thames by the tug Medusa, she ran aground, but was refloated on the next tide.
-Belleisle was broken up in 1872.
+Belleisle was ordered to be returned to Sheerness Dockyard when she was no longer needed on 10 November 1868.
+The ship was ordered to be broken up at Chatham Dockyard on 15 May 1872; her demolition was completed on 12 October.